 The most common sign of dandruff is when you start to notice white flakes falling from your scalp to your shoulders and back as you brush or tousle your hair.
 Of course, before such flakes appear, all of our experts say that itchiness will likely present itself first.

-Dry Scalp Causes and Symptoms
+Dry Scalp Causes

 - Inability to produce or retain moisture